 These intangible assets are described in Section 197 of the Internal Revenue Code.
 Buyers can amortize the cost of purchased Sec.197 intangibles over 15 years.
 Allocations in this step are made in proportion to each asset’s FMV, but they can’t exceed FMV.

 The rules for amortizing goodwill and other intangible assets under U.S. Generally Accepted Accounting Principles (GAAP) differ from the federal income tax rules.
-Contact your CPA for more information.
+Contact your tax advisors or asset purchase accountants for more information.

-Important: Determining the FMV of business assets can be more of an art than a science and usually requires the services of professional appraisers.
+Important: Determining the FMV of business asset purchases versus stock purchases can be more of an art than a science, and usually requires the services of professional appraisers.
 Your tax advisor can help you find qualified outside appraisal experts who can provide supportable FMV determinations and purchase price allocations that deliver beneficial tax results to both buyers and sellers.

 Changes included in the TCJA add to the allure of asset purchase transactions.
-Under current law, some of these changes are permanent and some will expire in a few years.
+Under current law, some of these asset purchase accounting changes are permanent and some will expire in a few years.

-You can read more information on year-end tax planning for business owners here.
-We are happy to assist you with any questions you may have, so please feel free to contact us today for more information.
+You can read more information on year-end tax planning for business owners here, as our transaction advisory services may be right for you.
+We are happy to assist you with any questions you may have, so please feel free to contact our asset purchase accountants and tax professionals today for more information.